youssefbadrr/ToDoList/README.md

 # ToDoList
-Application to help organize tasks.
+Application to help organize tasks and make sure you are up to date with work.